ThreeMammals/Ocelot/docs/features/configuration.rst

     }
   }

-More information on how to use these options is below.
+The actual Route schema for properties can be found in the C# `FileRoute <https://github.com/ThreeMammals/Ocelot/blob/main/src/Ocelot/Configuration/File/FileRoute.cs>`_ class.
+If you're interested in learning more about how to utilize these options, read below!

 Multiple Environments
 ---------------------